discreetlogcontracts/dlcspecs/README.md

 Pull requests and comments welcome.

+Please see our [introduction](Introduction.md) for what a DLC is and a glossary of terms used in DLCs.

 For learning more about DLC have a look at the [resources](Resources.md) page.

 ## Specification Roadmap